propelorm/propelorm.github.com/documentation/10-configuration.markdown

 > **Note** <br /> Throughout this document, when we'll write `.ext` we intend "one of the supported extensions".

 Propel looks for its configuration file in the current directory or in a sub-directory named *conf* or *config*.
-Alternatively, you can choose a directory at your choiche and pass it to the command line as `--config-dir` parameter.
+Alternatively, you can choose a directory at your choice and pass it to the command line as `--config-dir` parameter.
 For instance:

 ```bash
 # Propel looks for its configuration file in the current directory or